 - 3-5 drops essential oil of choice (I like lavender, tea tree, lemon, or peppermint)

-To start you will need 16-24 6”x6” or 8″x8″ squares of material.
+You will need 16-24 6”x6” or 8″x8″ squares of material to start.
 You can cut up an old shirt or towel, use retired cloth baby wipes, or buy or sew your own squares from pretty material.
-Next you take a quart mason jar with lid (I prefer the plastic lids because they do not rust.)
-Fill the jar with ¾ cups of vinegar and ¼ cup filtered water.
-Add in 3-5 drops of your favorite therapeutic grade essential oil.
-I prefer the soft scent of lavender but lemon, sweet orange, or even peppermint might be fun too.
-When your liquids are combined, you may add your cloths and give it a good shake.
-The cloths will eventually soak up all the liquid.
+Next, you take a quart mason jar with a lid (I prefer the plastic lids because they do not rust.)
+Fill the jar with ¾ cup of vinegar and ¼ cup filtered water.
+Add in 3-5 drops of your favorite therapeutic-grade essential oil.
+I prefer the soft scent of lavender, but lemon, sweet orange, or even peppermint might be fun too.
+When your liquids are combined, you may add your clothes and shake them well.
+The clothes will eventually soak up all the liquid.
 Pop 1-2 in each dryer load.
-Remember to retrieve it after each load and set aside until the jar is used up and you can start the process over again.
+Remember to retrieve it after each load and set it aside until the jar is used up, and you can start the process over again.
 Super easy, right?

 Wool Dryer Balls Save Energy

-These are great for decreasing the drying time and static electricity.
-I keep about 6 in the dryer at all times (except when one gets lost in someone’s sleeve or pants or worst of all, the fitted sheet.
-Kind of a like a little game of hide-n-seek at times.)
-These can also take the place of dryer sheets if you dab a little essential oils on them.
+These are great for decreasing drying time and static electricity.
+I always keep about six in the dryer, except when one gets lost in someone’s sleeve or pants or, worst of all, the fitted sheet.
+It’s kind of like a little hide-n-seek game at times.
+If you want to add essential oils, know that essential oils don’t hold up to the heat.
+When the dryer buzzes, dab a few drops of your favorite essential oil on a few of the dryer balls and let the dryer run for an extra minute or two.

-If you are having problems with static electricity, especially in the winter months, you can add a few metal paper clips or an aluminum foil ball to the load.
+If you have problems with static electricity, especially in the winter months, add a few metal paper clips or an aluminum foil ball to the load.
 If you still spark your neighbor or walk around like a chia pet with hair in all directions due to the charge, dampen your hands and rub them over your clothes to deactivate.
-This happens because of the mixture of materials dried together.
+This happens because the mixture of materials is dried together.
 Do you know that even the Bible talks about not mixing your materials?
 Pretty impressive.
 Even God knew how best to do laundry.
 (Deuteronomy 22:11)

 Soap Nut Alternative

-These funny little guys pack a powerful clean punch.
-If you can get past the unlikely packaging, you are in for a surprise.
+These funny little guys pack a powerful, clean punch.
+You are in for a surprise if you can get past the unlikely packaging.
 They take the place of laundry detergent.
-While they only work well in hot water, I like to use these for my bath towels and whites because they really get things clean and fresh.
-They were my go to for cloth diapers.
-The down side is keeping track of how many times you have used them.
-They are only good for about 6 loads before they need to be retired.
-For use, place 6 nuts in a mesh bag and toss in the laundry with hot water.
-Remove them before clothes go in the dryer.
-Use bag up to 6 times.
+While they only work well in hot water, I like to use them for my bath towels and whites because they make things clean and fresh.
+They were my go-to for cloth diapers.
+The downside is keeping track of how many times you have used them.
+They are only suitable for about six loads before they need to be retired.
+Place six soap nuts in a mesh bag and toss in the laundry with hot water.
+Remove them before the clothes go in the dryer.
+Use the bag up to six times.

 I hope this helps.
 Enjoy the satisfaction of not only saving loads (pun intended) of money on your laundry (about 5 cents per load verses 12 cents), but also gain the control of what comes in contact with your family’s skin and your clothing.
 You are contributing to a greener world as well.
-If you make it a project the kids can do with you or for you, then they have learned a life-skill, will feel a sense of significance and belonging, as well as gain a vision for their own family someday.
-It is important to pass on the truths we learn to the next generation… teaching them how to build their homes and leave a legacy of freedom.
-In this case, financial, as well as freedom from harsh toxins and chemicals.
-God bless you and your family and find JOY in building your house one step at a time.
+If you make it a project the kids can do with you or for you, they have learned a life skill, will feel a sense of significance and belonging, and will gain a vision for their own family someday.
+It is essential to pass on the truths we learn to the next generation… teaching them how to build their homes and leave a legacy of freedom.
+In this case, financial and freedom from harsh toxins and chemicals.
+God bless you and your family, and find JOY in building your house one step at a time.

 Shop This Post